Snehil2004/nvim/README.md

 # Neovim Configuration

-This is the Neovim vim Configuration that you can use.
+Neovim Configuration with debugger and lsp support.

 ## Prerequisites